Northwestern readies for matchup with UCLA in second round of NCAA Tournament

 That's how many more wins it will take to win it all in the NCAA Tournament.
 CBS 2's Matt Zahn was with the Wildcats as they took on a "next team up" mentality.

-The Wildcats wrapped up their off-day practice in Sacramento.
+The Wildcats wrapped up their off-day practice in Sacramento on Friday.
 After a solid win in the first round of the tournament over Boise State on Thursday, Northwestern is getting reach for a much tougher task in the second round.

 The Cats still seemed pretty loose as they headed out to the court, getting ready to take on No. 2-seeded UCLA on Saturday night.